abol4dp/ShimmerLoading/README.md

-Shimmer Loading Effect
+Shimmer Loading

-###This project presents a clean and minimal implementation of a shimmer loading effect using Jetpack Compose, ideal for enhancing user experience in Android app loading
+This project presents a clean and minimal implementation of a shimmer loading effect using Jetpack Compose, ideal for enhancing user experience in Android app loading 🛠️

-📱 Screenshot
+ 📱Screenshot
  &nbsp;&nbsp;&nbsp;
 <p align="center">